Toilet won’t stop running : Some DIY steps you can take before calling a plumber.

 When you push the handle (8) it lifts the lift arm or chain (9) which lifts the flapper (6) and the water from the tank drains (12) into the toilet bowl flushing the toilet.
 Water then comes in through the fill valve inlet tube (2) and fills the tank via the tank refill tube (4).
 As the tank refills the float (1) lifts with the water and the bowl fills with clean water via the bowl refill tube (5) and overflow tube (7).

-- Flapper Chain: If the chain is too short then there is too much tension on the flapper and it may not be sealing completely.
+Speaking of the flapper chain, if the chain is too short then there is too much tension on the flapper and it may not be sealing completely.
 If the chain is too long it may be getting caught under the flapper preventing a seal.
-This is an easy fix . . . adjust the chain length.
+This is easily fixed by adjusting the chain length.

 Check For A Leaky Fill Valve